uvatmvf/Contoso.Integration/README.md

 # Contoso.Integration

-Contoso.Integration is a .NET 10 solution that contains integration components and functions used to communicate between Contoso systems and external services.
+Contoso.Integration is a .NET 10 solution that contains integration components and functions used to communicate between Contoso systems and external services using Azure ServiceBus, Durable Queues, Azure Logic Apps & Azure Functions.
 The projects implement inventory reservation and release workflows, background jobs, and supporting libraries.

 ## Prerequisites